SwiftGGTeam/the-swift-programming-language-in-chinese/index.rst

 * Minor formal grammar updates to the :doc:`ReferenceManual/LexicalStructure` chapter.
 * **NOTE:** The grammar in the :doc:`ReferenceManual/Declarations` and :doc:`ReferenceManual/Expressions`
   chapters are out of date.
-They will updated shortly.
+They will be updated shortly.

 February 28 2014